Anonymvs17/hacking/notes/web/A2_BrokenAuthentification.md

 # Token
+there are number of locations where applicaitons depend on unpredicted tokens.
+* Password recovery tokens sent to the user’s registered e-mail address
+* Tokens placed in hidden form fields to prevent cross-site request forgery attacks (see Chapter 13)
+* Tokens used to give one-time access to protected resources
+* Persistent tokens used in “remember me” functions
+*  Tokens allowing customers of a shopping application

 ## Meaningful tokens
 mighe be encripted with:
 * The numeric identifi er that the application uses to distinguish between